-C. Divisions and Councils
+C. School and Division Councils

-The faculty also contribute to governance of the university through the Divisions of the Creative Arts, the Humanities, Science, and Social Science; the Council of the Graduate School of Arts and Sciences; and the Council of the Graduate Professional Schools.
-These Divisions and Councils oversee the educational activities of departments, programs, and other academic units.
+The faculty also contribute to governance of the university through the Division Councils for the Creative Arts, the Humanities, Science, and Social Science; the Council of the Graduate School of Arts and Sciences; and the Council of the Graduate Professional Schools.
+These Councils oversee the educational activities of departments, programs, and other academic units.
 They advise departments and programs, the Undergraduate Curriculum Committee, the Academic Deans, the VP of the Rabb School, and the Provost, as appropriate.